 Best for online child safety tools

-When comparing Norton and Kaspersky, we found that Norton 360 antivirus offers more options for a wide range of budgets, so you’re more likely to find a plan that works for you.
+When comparing Norton and Kaspersky, we found that Norton 360 antivirus is the best option with its excellent features and options for a wide range of budgets, so you’re more likely to find a plan that works for you.
 On the other hand, Kaspersky offers online safety tools for children that can help parents monitor and protect their kids online.

 With this in mind, let’s dig into the pros and cons, pricing, and test results to see which of these security suites is best for you.